← Back to Blog

 Once millions of robots deploy under current locked-ecosystem models, switching costs will make alternatives nearly impossible.
 Manufacturers will have accumulated irreplaceable operational data, established user expectations around centralized control, and lobbied against regulations threatening their data advantages.

-Robot purchasers aren't yet demanding portable identity and operational transparency.
-Regulators haven't mandated robot registration or data access rights.
-The default path leads toward manufacturer control expanding as fleets grow.
+Robot purchasers aren't yet demanding AI identity verification.
+Regulators haven't mandated that robots prove which AI is operating them.
+The default path leads toward opacity expanding as fleets grow.

-The question isn't whether robot identity infrastructure is needed.
+The question isn't whether AI identity infrastructure for robotics is needed.
 It's whether that infrastructure will be designed openly with accountability as a first principle—or imposed retroactively on systems optimized for manufacturer control.

-Soulbound robotics offers a path toward the former.
+Soulbound robotics—where robots verify the non-transferable identity of the AI operating them—offers a path toward the former.
 The window to take it is measured in months, not years.